Plant Bronze Fennel For Black Swallowtails!

 These seeds are easy to germinate, with a high rate of successful germination.
-Seeds can go directly into the ground after the last frost date in the spring, or you can start them indoors several weeks early.
+Bronze Fennel seeds can go directly into the ground after the last frost date in the spring, or you can start them indoors several weeks early.
 Plant seeds about 1/4″ deep at room temperature, 70°F. They will start germinating in 7-14 days.
 Space them in your garden about 12-18″ apart.

 Attract Black Swallowtails, and other pollinators, with this multi-use herb; we offer only Certified-Organic seeds grown in Oregon, and our plants are grown from these seeds!